Doncaster Races, February 2025

 The penultimate race of the afternoon would see a return to the smaller obstacles with this decent looking class four handicap, once again over two and a half miles.

 The six year old Diamond Koda carried top weight for the Nick Kent stable and has been very unlucky to remain a maiden.
 The gelding has finished in the placings in all bar one of his nine starts to date, but has paid the price for his consistency with top weight.
 A potential improver in the field would be the lightly raced five year old Benmore, trained by Laura Morgan.
 He has shown plenty of promise with three placings in novice company and made the switch to handicaps here.
 The Oliver Greenall and Josh Guerriero partnership would be represented by the eight year old Lune De La Mer.
 The gelding looked promising earlier in his career, but has gone through plenty of interruptions and suddenly has to prove himself.
 The Ewan Whillans-trained Scots Poet has won at a higher level in the past and has shown a liking for Musselburgh and Perth.
 The nine year old has a good strike rate and produced a good run two starts ago when third back at Musselburgh in January.
-Reforme has shown enough natural talent to win a race on a going day, but those have been few and far between.
-Now trained by Tom Gretton, the six year old appreciated the step up to this trip by keeping on into second last time out.
 Dan Skelton is methodical for bringing horses along slowly and that applied to the five year old Gwennie May Star.
 The gelding would gain a first career win at Newcastle recently, despite some wayward steering issues.
 Another five year old in the line up would be the David Dennis-trained Kally Des Bruyeres.
 He caused an almighty shock by winning two starts ago at 200-1, but his latest run suggested it could have been a fluke.
 Richard Hobson's six year old Maxiboy Dagrostis is nicely bred and placed twice in point-to-points, but has struggled for consistency over hurdles.
 His standout piece of form would be a third here behind a smart winner back in December.
 The field would be completed by the mare Imperial Jade, who has just the one win so far and has made a habit of finishing third.
 This season, she had hinted at going in again, but folded tamely on her most recent start.

 Winner: IMPERIAL JADE (#9) (Harzand x Maggi Rocks) - C. Longsdon - D. Bass